Let’s Go to The Ex: A 2026 CNE Toronto Guide

 “The Ex” isn’t just a fair – it’s a rite of passage for anyone in Toronto.
-Whether you’re a local looking for your annual hit of nostalgia, a tourist wanting a taste of the city’s summer magic, or a family planning one last hurrah before back-to-school season, the Canadian National Exhibition (CNE) is the place to be.
+Whether you’re a local looking for your annual hit of nostalgia, a tourist wanting to experience some of the city’s summer magic, or a family planning one last day out before back-to-school season, the Canadian National Exhibition (CNE) is the place to be.

-After years of riding the Polar Express, eating my weight in deep-fried treats, and playing games at the midway, I’ve put together this complete 2025 guide to help you make the most of your visit.
+After years of riding the infamous Polar Express, eating my weight in deep-fried Oreos, and playing games at the midway, I’ve put together this complete 2026 CNE guide to help you make the most of your visit.

-You’ll find everything from where to park, what to eat, and what not to miss – plus local tips and hidden gems, here’s everything you need to know before visiting Canada’s biggest fair.
+In this guide you’ll find everything from where to park, what to eat, and what not to miss – plus local tips and hidden gems.
+It’s everything you need to know before visiting Canada’s biggest fair based on my local experience and annual visits to the Ex.

 Absolutely – and not just because it’s one of Toronto’s biggest summer events.
 The Canadian National Exhibition is a full-sensory experience that blends nostalgia, excitement, shopping, and entertainment in one unforgettable day.

 It’s more than a fair – it’s a tradition.
 For my family, it’s our annual end-of-summer ritual.
-We’ve made memories here year after year: cheering at the SuperDogs show, trying outrageous new foods, and seeing who dares the scariest ride first.
+We’ve made memories here year after year: cheering at the SuperDogs show, trying outrageous new foods, and seeing who (if anyone) can win a prize at the Midway.

 In a hurry?
 Here’s what you need to plan your day at The Ex: